microsoft/nni/docs/en_US/Compressor/QuickStart.md

     quant_bits: 8, # weight or output quantization are all 8 bits
 }
 ```
-By using the quantization specific keys 'quant_bits' along with the key 'op_names' in configuration specification, we can also quantize layers into different bits. eg.
+By using the quantization specific key 'quant_bits' along with the key 'op_names' in configuration specification, we can also quantize layers into different bits. eg.
 ```
 configure_list = [{
         'quant_types': ['weight'],